lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 ```

-5. Fetch the inference results and store them in the frame being processed.
-Track the total number of vehicles that have been inferred.
+5. The inference results are fetched and stored them in the frame being processed.
+The total number of vehicles that have been inferred is tracked using numVehiclesInferred.

 ```cpp
             VehicleAttribs.fetchResults();